Maui High’s Swanson wins HHSAA state swim crown for second straight season | Maui Now

 “The thing that I was most proud of was her actually coming back and fighting and just being a survivor,” Yamamoto said.
 “It was awesome.
 Just to see her come back and fight like that, it made me even more excited.
 And for her to win it, it was just icing on the cake.
 She’s grown a lot in terms of her mental toughness.
 And it’s still growing.”

-Other MIL individual finalists included: Kihei Charter’s Sova Meyer, who was fourth in girls 1-meter diving; Baldwin’s Kieran Harper was fifth and Kaiden Yoshikawa was seventh in boys 1-meter diving; King Kekaulike’s Xander Hurst was eighth in the boys 200 free and fifth in the 500 free; Lahainaluna’s Jake McGill was fourth in the boys 50 free and 100 butterfly; and Maui High’s Ryan Ong finished fifth in the boys 100 butterfly.
+Other MIL individual finalists included: Kihei Charter’s Sova Meyer, who was fourth in girls 1-meter diving; Baldwin’s Kieran Harper was fifth and Kaiden Yoshikawa was seventh in boys 1-meter diving; King Kekaulike’s Xander Hurst was eighth in the boys 200 free and fifth in the 500 free; Maui Prep’s Halia Caiserman was sixth in the girls 100 butterfly; Lahainaluna’s Jake McGill was fourth in the boys 50 free and 100 butterfly; and Maui High’s Ryan Ong finished fifth in the boys 100 butterfly.

 In relays, Maui Prep girls finished sixth in the 200 medley and fifth in the 400 free.